 Step #1: First of all, stand with your backs straight and upright, while keeping your knees loose.
 Hold your partner close, and clasp her right hand with your left hand.
 Hold it at shoulder's height, while you place your right hand to cup her shoulder blade.

+Extending your left arm, take her right hand in yours while she has her left hand placed on your right shoulder.
 The elbows will be at shoulder level.
 Remember, everything that the man (or whoever is leading), the woman will mirror the movements.

 Step #2: This dance form has a three-beat count and is performed while you move around the floor in a square box.
 As you begin, a good way to not miss a step is by keeping a count in your head.
 Making 2, 3-counts will complete the box.